brson/contract-game/doc/notes.md

 - `canvas-ui` - The frontend.
 I find that I am not using my own build of this program, but instead of the [hosted version][hcui].
 Still, I keep this updated.
 I make a note to try using my own build today.
-- `cargo-contract` - This time I build it with `--features=extrensics`, with the goal of attempting to deploy from the command-line, as the many-step process of setting up our contracts for testing is becoming a major source of confusion and frustration.
+- `cargo-contract` - This time I build it with `--features=extrinsics`, with the goal of attempting to deploy from the command-line, as the many-step process of setting up our contracts for testing is becoming a major source of confusion and frustration.
   It fails to build with `cargo install` initially, until I remember that `install` needs to be paired with `--locked` so that the lockfile is used.
   Even with `--locked` the build fails in a different way.
   This is commit 2f7b165e464b8f494c27095488d41da416d8f41e.
+  It does build without `--features=extrinsics`, so it seems the `extrinsics` feature is just broken right now.
 - `canvas-node` - Again, there have been no changes to `canvas-node` since November.
   I decide that I want to get the benefits of any substrate changes, so I run `cargo update` to force upgrades of the dependencies.
 It doesn't build,